 Your FAFSA will be sent to us electronically.
 We will review it, and if necessary, request additional documentation to verify your information.
-Monitor your To Do List in your SIS account and reply promptly to requests for additional information.
+Monitor your To Do List in your SIS account and reply promptly to requests from Student Financial Services for additional information.
 Please do not submit copies of your most recent tax documents unless you are specifically instructed to do so by our office.
 Once we receive and review all of your information, we will post your financial aid offer in SIS, detailing your financial aid package.

-If you will receive an outside scholarship(s), you must submit an Outside Scholarships Self Reporting Form, available on our Forms Directory under the appropriate academic year tab.
+If you will receive an outside scholarship(s), you must submit an Outside Scholarships Self Reporting Form, available in our Forms Directory under the appropriate academic year tab.

 Non-University awards include all scholarships and grants awarded by agencies other than Student Financial Services.
 These agencies include: